SleepyEngi/NDPTools/Readme.txt

 A: Because I go by "NDP" on some sites
 =========================================================================================================
 Author's notes
-- Feel free to contribute to the github page.
+- Feel free to contribute to the GitHub page.
 - Feel free to fork, modify and or use this addon as a template for whatever.
 - Please credit me if you use code from my addon
 - Don't feed this to an AI (Of course bots will anyway but I just wanted to make it illegal lmao)